Vintage ABA Team Logos

 Future Hall of Famer George Gervin was coming into his own, averaging 22 points and 6 rebounds.
 The 6-7 shooting guard showcased his effortless scoring ability and his cool demeanor.

-Accquired in the offseason, Billy Paulz and Larry Kennon controlled the paint for San Antoino.
+Acquired in the offseason, Billy Paulz and Larry Kennon controlled the paint for San Antonio.
 "The Whoper" averaged 16 points and 10 rebounds.
-Paultz outplayed center Swen Nater who he was traded for in the offseason.
+Paultz outplayed center Swen Nater who he was traded for in the off season.
 The athletic 6-8 Kennon averaged a career high 19 points and 11 rebounds.
-Providing athletism and energy for the young Spurs team.
+Providing athleticism and energy for the young Spurs team.

 James Silas San Antonio Spurs ABA